 - 1. All procurements shall be conducted in accordance with this Policy by the responsible Procuring Officer. - 2.
 The award of Procurement Contracts for Services, including those Procurement Contracts awarded without regard to Section B.1 of Article II, shall be approved as follows: - a.
 Procurement Contracts for Services having a value less than or equal to \$1,000,000 shall be approved by the responsible Procurement Officer and either the Chief Financial Officer or the Chief Executive Officer. - b.
-Procurement Contracts for Services having a value greater than \$1,000,000 and/or to be rendered over a period in excess of one year (regardless of the value) shall be approved by the Authority Board of Trustees.
+Procurement Contracts for Services having a value greater than \$1,000,000 and/or to be rendered over a period in excess of one year (regardless of the value) shall be approved by the Authority Board of Trustees, provided that, when time constraints or emergency conditions require, the Chief Executive Officer is authorized to execute such Procurement Contracts, which will be subject to the Trustees' approval to be solicited at their next scheduled Trustee meeting.

 - 3. The award of Procurement Contracts for Goods or Technology, including those Procurement Contracts awarded without regard to Section B.1 of Article II, shall be approved as follows: - a.
 Procurement Contracts for Goods or Technology having a value less than \$1,000,000 shall be approved by the responsible Procurement Officer and either the Chief Financial Officer or the Chief Executive Officer. - b.
-Procurement Contracts for Goods or Technology having a value equal to or greater than \$1,000,000 and/or to be rendered over a period in excess of one year (regardless of the value) shall be approved by the Authority Board of Trustees. - 4.
+Procurement Contracts for Goods or Technology having a value equal to or greater than \$1,000,000 and/or to be rendered over a period in excess of one year (regardless of the value) shall be approved by the Authority Board of Trustees, provided that, when time constraints or emergency conditions require, the Chief Executive Officer is authorized to execute such Procurement Contracts, which will be subject to the Trustees' approval to be solicited at their next scheduled Trustee meeting. - 4.
 The award of Electricity Contracts shall be approved as follows: - a.
-Electricity Contracts having a term greater than 60 months shall be approved by the Authority Board of Trustees. - b.
-All other Electricity Contracts shall be approved by the responsible Procurement Officer, and either the Chief Financial Officer or the Chief Executive Officer, unless Board approval is otherwise required by applicable law, including to comply with the State Environmental Quality Review Act. - 5.
+Electricity Contracts having a term greater than 60 months shall be approved by the Authority Board of Trustees, provided that, when time constraints or emergency conditions require, the Chief Executive Officer is authorized to execute such Electricity Contracts, which will be subject to the Trustees' approval to be solicited at their next scheduled Trustee meeting. - b.
+All other Electricity Contracts shall be approved by the responsible Procurement Officer, and either the Chief Financial Officer or the Chief Executive Officer, unless Board approval is otherwise required by applicable law, including to comply with the State Environmental Quality Review Act, provided that, when time constraints or emergency conditions require, the Chief Executive Officer is authorized to execute such Electricity Contracts, which will be subject to the Trustees' approval to be solicited at their next scheduled Trustee meeting. - 5.
 Procurement Contracts in an amount greater than \$50,000 shall not be valid, effective or binding upon the Authority until approved by the State Comptroller and filed in that office.